dipakml/Linear-Programming-using-Gurobi-Optimization-Python-s-inbuilt-Scipy-/README.md

 We have got the same values for x & y using both Scipy & Gurobi.

-While Scipy is useful for simple problems, it has some limitations:

-- SciPy’s linear programming capabilities are useful mainly for smaller problems.
+SciPy’s linear programming capabilities are useful mainly for smaller problems.
 For larger and more complex problems, you might find other libraries more suitable   for the following reasons:

 - SciPy can’t run various external solvers.